Triangle

-A triangle is a polygon with three corners and three sides, one of the basic shapes in geometry.
+A triangle or trigon is a polygon consisting of three sides connected at three corners.
+It is one of the basic shapes in geometry and the simplest of polygons.
 The corners, also called vertices, are zero-dimensional points while the sides connecting them, also called edges, are one-dimensional line segments.
-A triangle has three internal angles, each one bounded by a pair of adjacent edges; the sum of angles of a triangle always equals a straight angle (180 degrees or π radians).
+A triangle has three internal angles, each one bounded by a pair of adjacent sides; the sum of angles of a triangle always equals a straight angle (180 degrees or π radians).
 The triangle is a plane figure and its interior is a planar region.
 Sometimes an arbitrary edge is chosen to be the base, in which case the opposite vertex is called the apex; the shortest segment between the base and apex is the height.
 The area of a triangle equals one-half the product of height and base length.

 In Euclidean geometry, any two points determine a unique line segment situated within a unique straight line, and any three points that do not all lie on the same straight line determine a unique triangle situated within a unique flat plane.
 More generally, four points in three-dimensional Euclidean space determine a solid figure called tetrahedron.

-In non-Euclidean geometries, three "straight" segments (having zero curvature) also determine a "triangle", for instance, a spherical triangle or hyperbolic triangle.
+In non-Euclidean geometries, three "straight" segments also determine a "triangle", for instance, a spherical triangle or hyperbolic triangle.
 A geodesic triangle is a region of a general two-dimensional surface enclosed by three sides that are straight relative to the surface (geodesics).
 A curvilinear triangle is a shape with three curved sides, for instance, a circular triangle with circular-arc sides.
 (This article is about straight-sided triangles in Euclidean geometry, except where otherwise noted.)

 Triangles are classified into different types based on their angles and the lengths of their sides.
 Relations between angles and side lengths are a major focus of trigonometry.
 In particular, the sine, cosine, and tangent functions relate side lengths and angles in right triangles.